 The sturdiness of a frame structure can be difficult to assess and depends both on the thickness of the frame's elements, the material it consists of the strength of the connections between frame elements, and the geometry of the frame and its elements.
 A number of examples are given in 3.2.1.4.
-More research is needed to provide guidance on the classification of frame structures.
-This is foreseen for future editions of this document.
+More research is needed to provide guidance on the classification of frame structures to be included in future editions of the IF-scale.